Are you aware that you can manage your account health on Amazon? Ever tried doing the health checkup of your Amazon seller account?

 According to Amazon’s policies, sellers should maintain an ODR under 1% to sell on Amazon.
 If their ODR is above 1%, it may result in account deactivation.

-For seller-fulfilled orders, the Cancellation Rate (CR) is the percentage of orders cancelled by sellers.
+For seller-fulfilled orders, the Cancellation Rate (CR) is the percentage of orders canceled by sellers.
 It is measured during a given 7-day period.

 This metric includes all order cancellations initiated by the seller.
 If a customer cancels a pending order, your cancellation rate will not be impacted.